OpenStickCommunity/Hardware/Trains Theatrhythm Stuff/Theatrhythm JLF shaft/README.md

 ## Summary

-This is an extreamly short shaft based on the shaft used on the ones used in the Theatrhythm All-Star Carnival arcade cabinet.
+This is an extremely short shaft based on the shaft used on the ones used in the Theatrhythm All-Star Carnival arcade cabinet.

 It is recommended to have this done in Aluminum and have it both bead blasted and anodized.
 I have not tested other materials or finishes.